 (6) If a valid Energy Offer Curve or an Output Schedule does not exist for a Resource that has a status of On-Line at the end of the Adjustment Period, then ERCOT shall notify the QSE and set the Output Schedule equal to the then current telemetered output of the Resource until an Output Schedule or Energy Offer Curve is submitted in a subsequent Adjustment Period.

+(7) Notwithstanding any other provision in this subsection, a QSE representing an Energy Storage Resource (ESR) may submit or update its Energy Offer Curve for that ESR at any time prior to SCED execution, and SCED will use the latest updated Energy Offer Curve available to the system.
+If a new Energy Offer Curve is not deemed to be valid, then the most recent valid Energy Offer Curve available to the system at the time of SCED execution will be used and ERCOT will notify the QSE of the invalid Energy Offer Curve.
+Once an Operating Hour ends, an Energy Offer Curve for that hour cannot be submitted, updated, or canceled.

 4.4.9.4.1 Mitigated Offer Cap